TNPLR/OHCS/README.md

 Please read INSTALL before installing the program.
 Please use visual studio C++ compiler or g++ compiler
 # Bugs
 No known bugs
+# Sample
+COPYING.ohcs is encrypt using ohcs with key Hello